What is Baptism For ?

 So Paul was led by the hand, into the city, “And he was three days without sight, and neither ate nor drank.”
 Acts 9:9

-Then God sent a disciple named Annanias, to go to Paul, that he might give Paul his sight, and to tell Paul that God had declared, “The God of our fathers has appointed you to know His will, and to see the Righteous One, (that’s Jesus Christ) and to hear an utterance from His mouth.
+Then God sent a disciple named Annanias, to go to Paul, that he might give Paul his sight, and to tell Paul what God had declared.
+And this was God’s declaration..
+“The God of our fathers has appointed you to know His will, and to see the Righteous One, (that’s Jesus Christ) and to hear an utterance from His mouth.
 For you will be a witness for Him, to all men, of what you have seen and heard.”
 Acts 22:14-15.

-But there was one thing lacking yet, for Paul to be that disciple who would be a witness of Jesus Christ.
-Paul was still in his sins.
+But there was one thing lacking yet, for Paul to be able be that disciple who would be a witness of Jesus Christ.
+Paul was still in his sins, and he had to get rid of those sins!
 Just like the men on the day of Pentecost, who were guilty of crucifying Jesus, (Paul was no doubt among that number also) who were deep in sin, Paul was still deep in his own sins, when Annanias restored his eyesight.
-And something had to be done about those sins.
+And something had to be done about those sins, they needed to be forgiven.

-Here’s what Annanias, led by the Holy Spirit of God, told Paul to do.
-Acts 22:16, “And now, why do you delay; Arise and be baptized, and WASH AWAY YOUR SINS, calling on His name.”
+And so here’s what Annanias (led by the Holy Spirit of God) told Paul to do, in Acts 22:16, “And now, why do you delay; Arise and be baptized, and WASH AWAY YOUR SINS, calling on His name.”
 To call on the name of Christ, is to call on His authority!
 And as we pointed out, Christ has the authority to forgive sins!
-So Annanias told Paul, that the way to rid himself of his sins, the way to be forgiven by Jesus Christ of his sins, was to “Arise and be baptized, and WASH AWAY your sins”.
+So Annanias told Paul, that the way to rid himself of his sins, the way to be forgiven of his sins by Jesus Chrsit, was to “Arise and be baptized, and WASH AWAY your sins”.

-Your sins will be “washed away” when you are baptized; having first heard the word, and believed the word, and repented of your sins.
-Just like Peter told those guilty Jews on the day of Pentecost, “Repent, and let each of you be baptized..”
+Your sins will be “washed away” when you are baptized; Having first heard the word, and believed the word, and repented of your sins, you then need to be baptized, to wash those sins away!
+Just like Peter told those guilty Jews on the day of Pentecost, “Repent, and let each of you be baptized..
+FOR the forgiveness of your sins.”

 It was then, that Philip commanded their chariot to stop, and v-38 says, “And they both went down into the water, both Philip as well as the eunuch, and he baptized him.”
 And v-39 says that the eunuch “went on his way rejoicing.”
 And you can imagine WHY he went on his way rejoicing.
 His sins had just been forgiven when he was baptized by the authority of Jesus Christ.